 Agentic Standards Crosswalk

 SecurityRecipes is positioned as the secure context layer for agentic AI.
 That claim needs more than a strong homepage.
-Enterprise buyers, AI platform teams, and acquirers will ask whether the project tracks the current external control language: OWASP Agentic Top 10, CSA AI Controls Matrix, NIST agent standards work, MCP authorization, critical-infrastructure AI review expectations, prompt-injection defenses, evals, context provenance, telemetry, and runtime evidence.
+Enterprise reviewers, AI platform teams, and reviewers will ask whether the project tracks the current external control language: OWASP Agentic Top 10, CSA AI Controls Matrix, NIST agent standards work, MCP authorization, critical-infrastructure AI review expectations, prompt-injection defenses, evals, context provenance, telemetry, and runtime evidence.

 The Agentic Standards Crosswalk turns those references into a generated artifact: